Flowing with the seasons - Autumn Edition

 Courtesy of Andrew Huberman, PhD - American neuroscientist and associate professor in the Department of Neurobiology at the Stanford University School of Medicine:

 View bright light (sunlight is best) 30-60 mins after waking - it triggers cortisol to wake up and also determines going to sleep later, setting an internal timer that's both electrical and chemical

-You need this light especially on cloudy days!
-Aim to get roughly 5 mins if it's bright out, 10 mins if its' cloudy, and 20+ mins on rainy days.
+You need bright light, especially on cloudy days!
+Aim to get roughly 5 mins if it's bright out, 10 mins if it's cloudy, and 20+ mins on rainy days.
 Go outside!!!
 Don't wear sunglasses or look through tinted windows - low, diffuse UV light is best

 Try to get direct morning light 80% of your days for optimal results….
 Make up for a missed day by doing twice as long in duration the next - it’s cumulative

 Finally, strengthen your mindset by setting an intention.
 Select a word or phrase that resonates with how you want to experience the season.
 Use it as an anchor as you move through your days.
 Your word/phrase should inspire joy, provide a deeper connection to the season, promote more flow, and be a reminder that your rhythm is your own.

 When I first began my own practice, I thought it had to be rigid.
 The aha came when I finally realized that I get to determine what my sacred time includes and, importantly, how it makes me feel connected.
 It’s malleable.
 I find “pockets” of time within my day for being mindful.
 The important part is that the HABIT is there.
 The TOOLS change to accommodate my schedule and needs of the day.